Samuel Favell

 Born in 1760, as a young man Samuel was an apprentice to his father, John Favell, a ‘Slop Seller’ of Tooley Street.
 Slops was the general term used for lower quality ready-made clothing that also included uniforms for the Navy.

 His father John had himself served a 7-year apprenticeship as a Cloth Worker, becoming a Freeman of The Clothworkers’ Company in 1737.
 He had been apprenticed to a Daniel Jevon, a packer living in Tower Street, London.
-The young John was described as the son of William Favell of Tipton in Staffordshire.
-His occupation at the time he became Free of the Company was as a ‘Journey man to Mr Hunter’.
-John went on to become Master of the Company, serving for the year 1774.
+John was described on his indentures as the son of William Favell of Tipton in Staffordshire.
+His occupation at the time he became a Freeman of the Company was ‘Journey man to Mr Hunter’.
+John eventually went on to become Master of the Cloth workers Company, serving for 1774, the year before he took on his son Samuel as an apprentice.

-Following in his father’s footsteps Samuel was made free in 1781, eventually becoming Master of the Company himself 1813.
-In the meantime, Samuel had married Sarah Bardwell in 1786 and they went on to have seven children, but only the youngest, Samuel junior, survived into adulthood.
-Within six months Sarah also died.
-In 1799 Samuel married again, to Elizabeth Beddome.
+In 1799 Samuel married again, this time to Elizabeth Beddome.
 They were married at Bourton on the Water where Elizabeth’s father was a Baptist minister.
 Beddome Fish & Co. were Woolen Drapers in Fenchurch Street, so it is probable that Samuel and Elizabeth met through trade association.
 They went on to have three children, John, Richard and Caroline, all eventually beneficiaries in his will.

 Samuel junior, the son from his first marriage, followed in the family tradition, being apprenticed to his father, Samuel senior, becoming free in 1816.
 However, Samuel died just two years later aged just 23, explaining why he is not mentioned in his father’s will.